You are here

 Whenever MLA Membership Services receives word of the death of a member or staff member, the facts will be sent to the MLA News and to the JMLA obituaries editor.
-Whenever the MLA News editor receives word of the death of a member or staff member, the facts will be sent to MLA Membership Services and to the JMLA obituaries editor.
-Whenever the JMLA editor receives word of the death of a member or staff member, the facts will be sent to MLA Membership Services, to the MLA News editor, and to the JMLA obituaries editor.
-Whenever the JMLA obituaries editor receives word of the death of a member or staff member, the facts will be sent to MLA Membership Services and to the MLA News editor.
+Whenever the MLA News editor or JMLA editor or obituaries editor receives word of the death of a member or staff member, the facts will be sent to MLA Membership Services and the other editors.
 Whenever a member of MLA hears of the death of a member or staff member, the facts will be sent to MLA Membership Services, which will relay the word as above.

 The editor shall

 - establish that publication of the death notice meets the criteria set forth above

 - edit the notice to conform to MLA style and contain its length to the available space